 Insect repellent should be brought, especially up-country and in wooded areas (we recommend 3M's Ultrathon in spray bottle).
 Recent news articles have mentioned a general increase in Dengue fever risk in SE.
 Asian countries.
 The tropical sun can burn in minutes, bring wide brim hat, sunshirts and a sweat proof sunscreen (we like Bullfrog gel and spray).
 All travelers are required to have medical-evacuation insurance.
 Hospitals in Indochina are inadequate for advanced medical care, although a few private clinics may provide emergency care, in the event of serious illness or injury, medical evacuation to Bangkok or Singapore will be recommended.

-For convenience, plan to bring enough US cash for your trip (in mint-condition bills), as there are few ATM machines and credit cards are not widely accepted, and not all foreign currencies (other than US dollars) and travellers cheques are not accepted in Indochina.
+For convenience, plan to bring enough US cash for your trip (in mint-condition bills), as there are few ATM machines and credit cards are not widely accepted, and not all foreign currencies (other than US dollars) and travelers cheques are not accepted in Indochina.
 If you intend shopping for souvenirs, you will need to ensure that you are carrying sufficient US Dollars in small denomination notes that are in mint condition.
 Only payment for extra charges in larger hotels may be made by Visa and MasterCard.
 Note: American Express is not widely accepted in Indochina nor much of Asia).
 On tour your expenses will be limited to visa on arrival fees (US$25), some meals, souvenirs, airline departure fees, and gratuities (about $20-50 per day for your guide, about half that for your driver).

 Vietnamese currency is known as the 'dong'.
 The official rate is about 21,000 dong to the dollar.
 Dollars may be changed into dong at a good rate in your hotel.
 Major hotels and a few restaurants will charge in USD but most other expenses in Vietnam, Laos and Cambodia may be made in USD or local currency.